 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

 Unforgettable Germany and a French city by Car!.
 Start in Munich (beautiful architecture, fine culture, and the annual Oktoberfest beer celebration) and from there with a Rental Car travel to the French border, to: Strasbourg (history and heritage places and formal seat of the European Parliament and other international institutions).
-Get back to Germany and visit: Heidelberg (a city with a dreamy, romantic setting around the Old Bridge and the castle, nestled between the Neckar River and the foothills of the Odenwald forest) and after that, Rothenburg ob der Tauber (well known for its well-preserved medieval old town, a destination for tourists from around the world).
-Continue to Nuremberg (famous for its historical landmarks like the imperial castle and the walled Old Town) and finally, drive back to Munich for one last stay, before returning home.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.
+Get back to Germany and visit: Heidelberg (a city with a dreamy, romantic setting around the Old Bridge and the castle, nestled between the Neckar River and the foothills of the Odenwald forest) and after that, Rothenburg ob der Tauber (well-preserved medieval old town, a destination for tourists from around the world).
+Continue to Nuremberg (historical landmarks like the imperial castle and the walled Old Town) and finally, drive back to Munich for one last stay, before returning home.

 This 11 night sample itinerary includes: